Marker Logo

 Topics.
 This historical marker is listed in this topic list: Notable Buildings.

 Location.
 36° 9.996′ N, 86° 46.66′ W. Marker is in Nashville, Tennessee, in Davidson County.
 It is in Downtown.
-Marker can be reached from Union Street North.
+It can be reached from Union Street North.
 Located within Nashville Public Square Park.
 Touch for map.
 Marker is at or near this postal address: 49-199 Union St N, Nashville TN 37201, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-L. Jonas & Company Millinery Firm (here, next to this marker); City Haymarket (here, next to this marker); The Ensley Building (here, next to this marker); Women and the Whig Party (here, next to this marker); Century III (a few steps from this marker); Jeffrey Lockelier (a few steps from this marker); Mule Pulled Streetcars (a few steps from this marker); The Marquis de Lafayette's Visit to Nashville (a few steps from this marker).
+At least 8 other markers are within walking distance of this marker: L. Jonas & Company Millinery Firm (here, next to this marker); City Haymarket (here, next to this marker); The Ensley Building (here, next to this marker); Women and the Whig Party (here, next to this marker); Century III (a few steps from this marker); Jeffrey Lockelier (a few steps from this marker); Mule Pulled Streetcars (a few steps from this marker); The Marquis de Lafayette's Visit to Nashville (a few steps from this marker).
 Touch for a list and map of all markers in Nashville.

 Paid Advertisement